ThiKieuDungNgo/cilia-ad-ppi/README.md

           - GSE29378
           - GSE28146
           - GSE53987 (Schizophrenia dataset for comparison).
+  In addition to the primary data, I have also generated new datasets through various data handling and processing steps, such as combining, filtering, and transforming the original data.
+These processed datasets are uploaded separately and reflect the data used in the final analysis.
   ## Code Description
   1. PPI Prediction Script
   2. Protein and Drug Interaction